Industry Guide for the labelling of cosmetics

 6.1.2 Inner label requirements

-On the inner label, the name and address of the manufacturer or dealer must be displayed so that it can be easily read.
-The name and address may be located anywhere except the bottom of the container (this does not apply to ornamental containers).
+On the inner label, the identity and principal place of business of the dealer must be displayed so that it can be easily read.
+The identity and principal place of business may be located anywhere except the bottom of the container (this does not apply to ornamental containers).

 Official languages and typeface